When You Get a Cash Advance, Do They Check Your Credit Score?

 However, even though these two types of cash advances are very different, neither will likely involve a credit check.

-With either type of cash advance, they won’t check your credit.
+With either type of cash advance, they will not check your credit.

-When you take out a credit card cash advance, there is no credit check run.
-In fact, the transaction won’t even show up on your credit report.
-It will just be seen as an increase in your total credit card balance.
+No credit check is run when you take out a credit card cash advance.
+In fact, the transaction will not even show up on your credit report; it will just be represented as an increase in your total credit card balance.

-As we mentioned earlier, most cash advance loans fall under the heading of “no credit check loans,” which pretty obviously means that they do not involve a credit check.
-(For all of the information on no credit check loans in one post, check out the OppU Ultimate Guide to No Credit Check Loans.)
-Lenders that offer loans like these usually don’t report payment information to the credit bureaus either, which means that your cash advance loan won’t be showing up on your credit report.
+As we mentioned earlier, most cash advance loans fall under the heading of “no credit check loans,” which, as the name states, means they do not involve a credit check.
+Lenders that offer loans like these usually do not report payment information to the credit bureaus, which means that your cash advance loan will not show up on your credit report.

-The effects of the hard check won’t last long, but it’s always best if you can keep your score from lowering, even if it’s just a temporary “ding.”
+The effects of the hard check likely won’t last as long as other negative factors, but it’s always best if you can keep your score from lowering, even if it’s just a temporary “ding.”

 There are two ways that a cash advance could affect your credit score.

-When it comes to credit cards, your credit score takes into account your “credit utilization ratio,” which measures how much of your total limit you’re spending.
-If you had a total credit limit of $10,000 and a balance of $3,000, your credit utilization ratio would be 30%.
+Your credit score takes into account your “credit utilization ratio,” which measures how much of your total limit you’re spending.
+If you had a total credit card limit of $10,000 and a balance of $3,000, your credit utilization ratio would be 30%.

 A cash advance loan, on the other hand, could affect your score if you fail to pay it back.
 In a situation like that, the lender will probably sell the debt to a collections agency, who will then report it to the credit bureau.
-Once that collections account is on your report, you will see your score be seriously impacted.
+Once that collections account is on your report, your score will likely be seriously impacted.